Skip to main content

 Navigate into the template folder and start Gemini CLI:

 Press Enter.
 You should see Gemini CLI start up with a prompt ready for your input.
+If you have Wispr Flow running, you can speak your prompts directly — otherwise, type or paste them.

 5